 It's also always best to make a new branch before starting work on a pull request.
 This means that you'll be able to later switch back to working on another separate issue without interfering with an ongoing pull requests.

 It's also useful to remember that if you have an outstanding pull request then pushing new commits to your GitHub repo will also automatically update the pull requests.

 GitHub's documentation for working on pull requests is available here.

 Always run the tests before submitting pull requests, and ideally run

-tox in order to check that your modifications are compatible with both Python 2 and Python 3, and that they run properly on all supported versions of Django.
+tox in order to check that your modifications are compatible on all supported versions of Python and Django.

 Once you've made a pull request take a look at the Travis build status in the GitHub interface and make sure the tests are running as you'd expect.

 Above: Travis build notifications

 Sometimes, in order to ensure your code works on various different versions of Django, Python or third party libraries, you'll need to run slightly different code depending on the environment.
 Any code that branches in this way should be isolated into the

 compat.py module, and should provide a single common interface that the rest of the codebase can use.